assadnavi/assadnavi.github.io/_posts/2023-06-19-our-first-recursive-function-in-vba.md

 Is 1 contained in the array [3, 2, 1] ?

 // Step 1
 Is 1 equal to 3 ?
-No, 1 is not equal to 3.
-Continue
+No, 1 is not equal to 3

 // Step 2
 Is 1 equal to 2 ?
-No, 1 is not equal to 2.
-Continue
+No, 1 is not equal to 2

 // Step 3
 Is 1 equal to 1 ?
-Yes, 1 is equal to 1.
-Done
+Yes, 1 is equal to 1

 {% endhighlight %}